selfhoster1312/yunohost-rs/README.md

 You will find:

 - `hooks`: for now only regen-conf hooks in there
+- `src/cmd/`: the yunohost CLI subcommands
 - `src/helpers/`: high-level utilities to make your life easier
-- `src/*.rs`: the yunohost subcommands that can be built as independant binaries
 - `src/lib.rs`: the top of the library
+- `src/main.rs`: the entry-point of the yunohost binary
 - `tests/compat/*.sh`: each file contains tests for a specific yunohost command
 - `test.sh`: the main script triggering the test suite

 ## Try me out

-If you'd like to try a single tool, you can build it with `yunohost-` prepended, like so: `cargo build --release yunohost-user`.
-To build all the tools at once, you can do `cargo build --release`.
+To build the yunohost binary, you can do `cargo build --release`.
 The binaries are found in `target/x86_64-unknown-linux-musl`.
 They are targeting the [musl](https://en.wikipedia.org/wiki/Musl) so that they work magically across [glibc](https://en.wikipedia.org/wiki/Glibc) versions, for example when compiling from Archlinux or Debian Bookworm.

 **Warning:** Don't forget the `--release` flag.
 Using rust binaries in debug mode can lead to very slow code and crashes.

+To compile the regen-conf hooks, use the `hooks` feature flag, like this: `cargo build --release --features hooks`.

 ## Test me